xczsonn/stardew-multiplayer-docker/README.md

 # Stardew Valley Multiplayer Docker Compose

+Update: Previous versions provided game files to create the server with the Docker container.
+To respect ConcernedApe's work and follow intellectual property law, this will no longer be the case.
+Users will still be allowed to use their own copy of the game, however.
+For now, I will simply be disabling the sharing of game files which will render the Dockerfile incomplete.
+Those with more advanced Docker knowledge will be able to make alterations.
+Life is busy so I appreciate patience while I work to update instructions on how to use your own game files.
+I welcome pull requests to aid in this effort.

 This project aims to autostart a Stardew Valley Multiplayer Server as easy as possible.
-Updated for 1.6!

 ## Notes